microsoft/pai/docs/webportal/README.md

 * Hardware: Hardware metrics of each machine.
 * K8s Dashboard: The Kubernetes Dashboard.

+### Virtual cluster management

+Virtual cluster is a kind of [YARN Capacity Scheduler Queue](https://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/CapacityScheduler.html).
+Click the tab "Virtual Cluster" to  see virtual cluster's status and change virtual clusters for user and admin respectively.
+Specifically:

+* Add a new virtual cluster
+* Remove an obsolete virtual cluster
+* Increase or decrease virtual cluster's capacity
+* Change virtual cluster's availability

 ### Read documents

 Click the tab "Documents" to read the tutorial of submitting a job.